phspace/SSNS-Project/README.md

 ...
-To find number of serial port on Macbook: open Terminal, run command "ls /dev/tty.*" and take the smallest number. it should be like this "/dev/tty.usbmodemL1000051"
+To find number of serial port on Macbook: open Terminal, run command "ls /dev/tty.*" and take the smallest number. it should be like this "/dev/tty.usbmodemL1000051", and change the value in the line "defaultPort = "/dev/tty.usbmodemL1000051";" of class SerialPortController